gatesphere/blog-new/pages/2013/10/28/passing-a-comparison-operator-in-python.md

 ---
-date: 28/10/2013
+date: 2013-10-28
-tags: python, programming languages, stupid tricks, code-dump
+tags: [python, programming languages, stupid tricks, code-dump]
 title: Passing a comparison operator in Python

 So, earlier today I was refactoring some code to be more general purpose, and said code